OpenBOM Data Management Best Practices – Part 1

 Views (User-Defined and Team-Views)

-Data is a core element of OpenBOM’s data management platform, but OpenBOM provides another mechanism – Views that allows you to customize how different users can see the data.
+Data is a core element of OpenBOM’s data management platform, but OpenBOM provides another mechanism – Views that allow you to customize how different users can see the data.
 Such a “lense” is called a view and it defines a subset of properties with additional filters to define what can be included in the view.
-There are simple user-defined views and team-views.
+There are simple user-defined views and team views.
 The core mechanism of both is the same, but user-defined views can be used by any user.
-Team views are a mechanism to restrict team/company members to access some data.
+Team views are a mechanism to restrict team/company members from accessing some data.

 Custom Objects – Catalogs, BOMs, Vendors, Orders, etc